Mario Party: The Top 100: Critical response

 The lack of game boards was panned by critics, including Matt West, who singled out Minigame Match as the game's "biggest disappointment", describing the only board map as "pathetically underwhelming" and stating that it "lacks the personality that earlier games in the series were known for".
-Although Kirstin Swalley of Hardcore Gamer believed that Minigame Match would be the most familiar mode to fans of the series as well as the most fun for multiplayer, she also wrote that the only map "quickly gets dull".
+Although Kirstin Swalley of Hardcore Gamer believed that Minigame Match would be the most familiar mode to fans of the Mario Party series as well as the most fun for multiplayer, she also wrote that the only map "quickly gets dull".
 Reviewers also tended to find disappointment with the other game modes, especially Minigame Island, which was criticized for being too linear.
-Nintendo Lifes Michael Koczwara, who referred to Minigame Island as "a fun but simple mode", stated that it could be completely finished in around two to three hours and lacked an incentive to replay.
+Nintendo Lifes Michael Koczwara referred to Minigame Island as "a fun but simple mode", adding that it could be completely finished in around two to three hours and lacked an incentive to replay.

-As with most entries in the Mario Party series, reviewers criticized the game's reliance on luck, particularly the traditional system of determining a winner, which is almost entirely based on Star and coin amounts.
-Other topics of criticism included the game's AI, which CGMagazines Jordan Biordi referred to as "horribly inconsistent" and "pathetic", as well as its absence of an online multiplayer mode, which Biordi believed was the game's "most glaring problem".
+As with most entries in the Mario Party series, reviewers criticized the reliance on luck, particularly in the traditional system of determining a winner, which is based almost entirely on Star and coin amounts.
+Other topics of criticism included the game's AI, which CGMagazines Jordan Biordi referred to as "horribly inconsistent" and "pathetic", as well as the absence of an online multiplayer mode, which Biordi believed was the game's "most glaring problem".

-In concluding his review of the game for Nintendo Life, Michael Koczwara wrote: "Mario Party: The Top 100 may hold the record for the most minigames, but it certainly has the least amount of content and the lowest replayability."
-Looking ahead to the future of the series as a whole, Destructoids Caitlin Cooke wrote: "Hopefully Nintendo can keep the series alive and perfect the spirit of Mario Party for the Switch, but for now I think Mario Party games are officially dead for the 3DS."
-Retrospectively, Jesse Lennox of Digital Trends placed the game 14th in a ranking of 18 Mario Party titles, concluding: "Minigames alone can't make a great Mario Party, and Mario Party: The Top 100 is proof of that.
+In concluding his review for Nintendo Life, Michael Koczwara wrote: "Mario Party: The Top 100 may hold the record for the most minigames, but it certainly has the least amount of content and the lowest replayability."
+Looking ahead to the future of the Mario Party series as a whole, Destructoids Caitlin Cooke wrote: "Hopefully Nintendo can keep the series alive and perfect the spirit of Mario Party for the Switch, but for now I think Mario Party games are officially dead for the 3DS."
+Retrospectively, Jesse Lennox of Digital Trends placed the game 14th in a ranking of 18 Mario Party titles, concluding: "Minigames alone can't make a great Mario Party, and Mario Party: The Top 100 is proof of that."